-While operating expenses are expected to increase in FY 2025, as outlined in Appendix F-1, the University's requested tuition rate increase will fund only a portion of the expected change in expenditures.
-Increased expenditures will be funded through a combination of additional on-going and one-time State General Fund appropriations provided by the State, continued budget reallocations and adjustments, and with temporary use of the University's cash reserves.
+While operating expenses are expected to increase in FY 2025, as outlined in Appendix F-1, the University's proposed flat tuition rate increase is meant to underscore the University's commitment to affordability and access for students and perseverance in balancing our budget without shifting the burden to students and families.
+Instead, increased costs will be funded through a combination of additional on-going and one-time State General Fund provided by the Legislature, continued budget reallocations and adjustments, partnering with the Foundation, local government and other stakeholders, and with temporary use of the University's cash reserves.

-With the stabilization of enrollments in FY 2025, which anticipates relatively flat enrollment with FY 2024 except for reduced credit hours for the teach out of the masters' Global MBA program, and the modest increase to tuition of 4% for undergraduate students and 2% for graduate students, the projected impact on tuition revenue in FY 2025 is expected to be an overall net increase of approximately \$535,000.
-The tuition rate changes will yield approximately \$631,000 in additional revenue, and the slight change in the masters' program enrollment will reduce tuition revenue by \$96,000.
-Despite a slight uptick in tuition revenue and additional SGF support, ESU still faces a continuing budget shortfall in the general use base budget of approximately \$4.0 million for FY 2025.
+Anticipating relatively flat enrollment with FY 2024 and no increase to tuition rates, the projected impact on FY 2025 tuition revenue is expected to be an overall net decrease of approximately \$96,000.
+The decreased revenue is tied to reduced credit hours for the teach out of the masters' Global MBA program.
+Despite additional SGF support, ESU still faces a continuing budget shortfall in the general use base budget of approximately \$4.5 million for FY 2025.
 Over the last couple of years this gap has resulted from lower enrollments, fluctuating state support, unfunded inflationary increases, and the University's enhanced investment for initiatives, such as student success, organizational restructuring, and program review, targeted at stabilizing enrollments and creating administrative efficiencies.
 Closing the sizable gap between projected revenues and planned expenditures will take several years to achieve.